Back to Blog

 The Setup

-3. Create the VM In Unraid, go to the VMS tab and click Add VM.
+3. Create the VM In the Unraid WebGUI, navigate to the VMs tab and click Add VM.
 Select Linux.
+Here are the settings I use for a rock-solid instance:

 • CPU Mode: Host Passthrough

-• Machine: i440fx (Q35 works too, but i440fx is often default)
+• Machine: i440fx (Q35 works, but i440fx is the most stable default).

 • BIOS: OVMF